 Every technical team in the software industry is familiar with technical debt.
-That is because every software team incurs technical debt along the way.
+That is because every software team incurs technical debt during every software development cycle.

 This article answers some critical questions about technical debt.
-It reviews what technical debt is and what its causes are, why it is essential to address technical debt, and how this debt accumulates.
-It also questions whether or not technical debt is always a bad thing, explores how technical debt is measured, and highlights how to manage it with DevOps.
+It reviews what technical debt is and what its causes are, why it is essential to address it, and how this debt accumulates.
+It also questions whether or not technical debt is always a bad thing, explores how it is measured, and highlights how to manage it with DevOps.

 What is technical debt?

 When a technical team implements a sub-optimal solution to a problem, they are making a trade-off between paying the cost now to implement the optimal solution versus paying it later.
 In doing so, this team is incurring a technical “debt.”

 The larger the project is, the more technical debt the team takes on.
 And, like financial debt, technical debt accrues “interest.”
 As the project grows, it becomes more challenging and expensive to address problems due to lost knowledge and the scale of change required to handle the debt.
 It is almost always cheaper to deal with the debt early.